sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

 -   Explain what the `${USER_ID}` and `${PROJECT_ID}` variables for
 -   Describe the relationship among the 4 apps - use Bill Kable's picture
 -   Describe how to change the http://FILL_ME_IN - registration server endpoint is something you configure in the manifest.yml file of the registration server
 -   Demo how to use httpie or postMan
 -   (Bill) ??he does not want to use the term Microservices

 -	???
 What was the reason we do pull in the pipeline

-## Code review suggestions
+## "pal-tracker-distributed" Code review suggestions

 (Review component structure)
-- How each component is built - check build.gradle of each component
+- How is each component built? - check build.gradle of each component
 - What is the domain model of each component (bounded context)?
   (Refer to "graph.dot.png" and the "pal-tracker-distributed" application architecture diagram posted to the slack)
 - Are there any circular dependencies among components?
 - How do you define the build order of the components?
 - Why are there variations of a domain class, for example, why are there `TimeEntryForm`, `TimeEntryInfo`, `TimeEntryRecord`, `TimeEntryFields` classes?
 Where are they used?

-(Review Microservices architecture)
+(Review Micro-services architecture)
 - How each application is built - check build.gradle and server.gradle
 - Check configuration of each application (refer to graph.dot.png)
   - where do you configure your beans in each application?